mulcharv/blogfrontend/README.md

 This is the code base for the front end component of a full stack blogging website.
 Features include:

-* Signing up as a user
+* Signing up as a user.
-* Logging in
+* Logging in.
-* Logging out
+* Logging out.
-* Viewing user profile
+* Viewing user profile.
-* Creating, updating, and deleting posts
+* Creating, updating, and deleting posts.
-* Creating, updating, and deleting comments
+* Creating, updating, and deleting comments.
-* Viewing all posts
+* Viewing all posts.

 This application uses the build tool Vite and the the Javascript library React due to their ease of use, speed, and wide applicability.
-It sends fetch requests to a backend API I built that can be found <a href="https://github.com/mulcharv/blogapi">here</a>
+It sends fetch requests to a backend API I built that can be found <a href="https://github.com/mulcharv/blogapi">here</a>.
 For a live demonstration of the above features, please click the link in the reponsitory's about section.

 ## Key Learning